DenDeline/SunMapper/README.md

 <PackageReference Include="SunMapper"/>
 ```

-You can find other methods for installing [here](https://www.nuget.org/packages/SunMapper/).
+You can find other ways for installing [here](https://www.nuget.org/packages/SunMapper/).

 # Usage

-Add `MapTo` attribute to the model you want to get data from:
+Add `MapTo` attribute to a model you want to get data from:
 ```c#
 using SunMapper.Common.Attributes;